IRS Forms

 Returns Covered Today

 Scope matters.
 As of the latest IRS page review on February 19, 2025, Form 8453-TE covers the following e-filed returns: 990, 990-EZ, 990-PF, 990-T, 1120-POL, 4720, 5227, 5330, 8038-CP, and Form 8868 when a payment accompanies the extension.
-If your organization files through an ISP or needs to mail certain paper attachments with an otherwise electronic return, 8453-TE is the expected declaration.
+If your organization files through an ISP and/or transmitter without using an ERO, 8453-TE is the required declaration.
+There is no paper-mail option for Form 8453-TE itself: scan the completed, signed form to PDF and transmit it electronically with the return.

 A small but important format note, most Part I amounts are whole dollars, while 8038-CP and 5330 allow dollars and cents.
 If the referenced line on your return is truly blank, leave the Part I amount blank.
 If it shows zero, enter 0.
 The IRS runs automated matches, so precision here prevents rejects.